 Course Code PGE.FINM1.ISCOR.0703

 ECTS Credits 3

-Course Leader MOLA Lapo
+Course Leader BOUKEF Nabila

 Synchronous 18

 Discipline Autre

 Program M1 GBE Suzhou

 Prerequisites You need to have basic knowledge about management and economics, including understanding the general structure and functioning of organizations.

 Course Description Advances in information technology (IT) have transformed business models, organizational structures and processes, and the methods for sustaining innovation and firm performance.
 IT has impacted business activities such as product design, production, purchasing, marketing, customer and supplier relationships, and human resource management, and has contributed significantly to productivity growth.
 Most firms have realized that IT-based innovation is a strategic imperative.
 The Internet and associated technological innovations have helped in restructuring the global economy into a networked economy characterized by unprecedented levels of electronically-mediated communication, collaboration, and commerce.
 With information technologies becoming an important force that shapes entire industries and creates value in firms, it is important that you as future business leaders understand the potential role of IT in creating value and competitive advantage.
 The objective of this course is to help you develop the critical thinking to assess how IT and systems shape business strategy, innovation, and operations in firms, with the key goal of helping you be better prepared to analyse and evaluate business challenges for maximizing the impact of IT on products, processes and services in different settings.
 This course will help you develop sophisticated understanding of the links between IT, business strategy and business process.
 You will also gain an appreciation of the organizational and management practices that complement IT investments and that are needed to extracting the appropriate return on IT investments.

+Course Open to Belo /Spring;#Paris /Spring;#Raleigh /Spring;#Sophia /Spring;#Suzhou

+Exchange /Spring

+Semester spring

-Course Open to Exchange Belo /Spring;#Paris /Spring;#Raleigh /Spring;#Suzhou /Spring Semester spring Campus Autre / Other, Belo Horizonte, Paris, Raleigh, Sophia, Stellenbosch-Le Cap, Suzhou Evaluation Final Examination (%) 40 Continuous Assessment (%) 60 Academic Academic Required readings will be provided to you. reference neganica readings will be provided to you.
+Campus Belo Horizonte, Dubaï, Paris, Raleigh, Sophia, Stellenbosch-Le Cap, Suzhou

+Evaluation

+Final Examination 40

+(%)

+Continuous 60

+Assessment (%)

+Academic Required readings will be provided to you.

+reference

 Websites We will use K2 as the course website.